 Not sure as to the name of this memorial as we zoomed past.|

 The drive from the hotel in London to the pier in Harwich flew by as we chatted with our driver Tony who was delightful and charming.
 As soon as we met, he welcomed me with a kiss on the cheek, a common greeting in the UK.

-Whoever said Brits are stuffy hasn’t been to the UK in awhile.
-They are warm and kindly people with big hearts and a great sense of humor.
+Whoever said Brits are stuffy hasn’t been to the UK in a while.
+They are warm and kind people with big hearts and a great sense of humor.
 We loved that fact about London more than anything.

-Tomorrow morning at 8 am, we’re off on our first tour to Le Havre/Normandy, France for an all day excursion to see WWII Omaha Beach, Utah Beach and American Cemeteries.
+Tomorrow morning at 8:00 am, we’re off on our first tour to Le Havre/Normandy, France for an all-day excursion to see WWII Omaha Beach, Utah Beach, and American Cemeteries.
 As mentioned earlier, we’ll post a short update with photos as soon as possible upon our return to our cabin, prior to heading for dinner.

 Our MiFi device is working.
 The ship’s WiFi is working.
 We’ll alternate between the two sources depending upon our location; out to sea, we’ll use the ship’s WiFi; in port, we’ll use the MiFi.

 Tiny cabin bathroom.|

 Unfortunately, we both had to spring for the ship’s WiFi service at US $399 each.
 However, we have several onboard credits we can use toward the final bill which we’ll post as the cruise nears the end.